lightningnetwork/lnd/docs/INSTALL.md

 make && make install
 ```

+On FreeBSD, use gmake instead of make.

 **Tests**

 To check that `lnd` was installed properly run the following command:
 ```
 make check
 ```

+On FreeBSD, use gmake instead of make.

 ### Installing btcd